openmainframeproject/foundation/zowe_conformance/test_evaluation_guide.md

 10. **Encoding**

     a.
-To enable an App to work with z/OS Node.js version 12 or higher, all application files must be tagged according to their content type. **(required)**
+Application Framework plugins serving web content through App Server or doing file I/O through an App Server dataservice should tag these files on z/OS according to their content type. **(best practice)**

     b.
 Testing Apps via the install-app script is advisable to enable end users to utilize Zowe plugin management tooling. **(best practice)**